 You may not get travel rewards (yet!), but you’ll be able take advantage of the credit-building capabilities of credit cards, without worrying about any shady business practices.

 Here are two Credit One alternatives we recommend:

 With this secured card, you must put down a refundable security deposit of $49, $99, or $200, for which you’ll get an initial credit line of $200.
 Or, if you have the cash, you could put down $1,000 for a credit line of $1,000.
-After you make your first five monthly payments on time, you may be eligible for a higher credit line.
+After six months, you may be automatically considered for a higher credit line.
 (And, unlike at Credit One, you won’t need to pay for it!)

 Just like unsecured cards, secured cards help you build credit.
 (The only difference is the deposit.)
 With this card, for example, Capital One will report your behavior to the credit bureaus, letting your on-time payments bolster your credit profile.
 Eventually, you could even upgrade to an unsecured version.